joshcc3/lockless-c/README.md

 (starting state: 1, iterations: 1000000, num threads: 128): run over 100 iterations, gives around 0.00001% chance of detecting a non-atomic write
 (either 0 or 2 bits set).

+There are about 60 instructions in the loop.

 ## Wait free